This Is Me Trying: Background and production

-Taylor Swift and producer Jack Antonoff had written and produced songs for Swift's previous studio albums 1989 (2014), Reputation (2017), and Lover (2019).
-They collaborated again on Folklore, which Swift surprise-released amid the COVID-19 pandemic in 2020.
-Folklore was released on July 24, 2020, through Republic Records.
-Swift wrote or co-wrote all songs on the album, and along with Antonoff produced six, including "This Is Me Trying".
+American singer-songwriter Taylor Swift conceived her eighth studio album, Folklore (2020), as figments of mythopoeic visuals in her mind, as a result of her imagination "running wild" while isolating herself during the COVID-19 pandemic.
+She recruited Jack Antonoff, who had written and produced songs for Swift's three previous studio albums, as a producer on the album.
+They wrote and produced four songs on Folklore, including "This Is Me Trying"; English actor Joe Alwyn was credited as co-producer on the track.

 Swift wrote the lyrics "from three different characters' perspectives"; she conveyed the emotions felt in 2016 and 2017, "I just felt like I was worth absolutely nothing."
 The first verse regards a character who is in a life crisis and failing in a relationship, while the second verse is about one who "has a lot of potential, but has feels they have lost in life", falling into alcohol addiction and has "issues with struggling every day".
 On the third verse, Swift wondered how the song would turn out if it was produced by the National.

-"This Is Me Trying" also features production from English actor Joe Alwyn.
 The song was recorded at Kitty Committee Studio in Beverly Hills by Laura Sisk and Antonoff.
 The latter also played bass, electric guitar, drums, organ, and keyboard, which were recorded at Conway Recording Studios in Los Angeles and Electric Lady Studios in New York.
 Evan Smith played the saxophone and additional keyboard, both instruments were recorded at Pleasure Hill Recording in Portland.
 Bobby Hawk and Lorenzo Wolf were in charge of the strings that were recorded at Restoration Sound in New York.
 John Rooney and Jon Sher worked as assistant engineers.
 Serban Ghenea mixed "This Is Me Trying" at MixStar Studios in Virginia Beach, with John Hanes serving as the mix engineer.
 It was mastered by Randy Merrill at Sterling Sound in New York.